 Chief Angel Rojas.

 Since he’s a fat anti-Batman cop and everything, it would be easy to compare Rojas to Harvey Bullock from That Other Show, but that’s quite frankly an insult to Bullock.
 Rojas has no redeeming features whatsoever.
-He’s loud, unpleasant, ugly, abusive to his men, and horrifically incompetent as a cop, and can’t even manage to be funny with any of those traits.
-I tend to be annoyed at how Batman stories in general turn almost every anti-Batman cop into an out-and-out villain sooner or later, but I think I’d have preferred it in this case – at least him being flat-out evil would’ve given us some sense of catharsis, as with the dirty cops in Frank Miller’s Year One.
+He’s loud, unpleasant, ugly, abusive to his men, and horrifically incompetent as a cop, and can’t even manage to be funny with any of those schticks.
+I’m no big fan of how often Batman stories push his detractors into out-and-out villainy, but I think I’d have preferred it in this case – at least Rojas being flat-out evil would’ve provided some sense of catharsis, as with the dirty cops in Frank Miller’s Year One.

-Long story short: a lot of The Batman get too much fan-hate in a lot of quarters, but Rojas is one element that I don’t think gets enough.
+Long story short: a lot of The Batman get too much hate in a lot of quarters, but Rojas is one that I think should’ve gotten more.

 Cut to police headquarters, where Chief Rojas does the least assholish thing he does in this series: pairing up local detective